-Based on the results of the discrimination test, it was found that all items are at the 0.30 mark or even above 0.30, ranging from 3.67 to 6.58, thus considered to have satisfactory discrimination power or all items are very satisfactory and valid.
-Meanwhile, the reliability value was found to be 0.909.
+Out of the total 30 OCB statements, it was found that all items were at the 0.30 mark or above, which is considered to have satisfactory or very satisfactory differentiating power.
+Then, for the Cronbach's alpha result, it is 0.909.
 Therefore, the reliability level of this measurement tool or item test can be justified and is suitable for use, because the Cronbach's alpha value is above 1.00 or above the number 1.